caderek/aoctimer/README.md

 AoC timer measures your [Advent of Code](https://adventofcode.com/) solutions time in relative units, so you can compare your code performance with others, independent of your machine specs.

 The timer is not meant to be overly precise (has ~1ms precision).
-It is also not perfect replicating the same results on different machines, but the results are precise enough to make it a fun tool.
+It is also not perfect in replicating the same results on different machines, but the results are precise enough to make it a fun tool.

 It also provides a score and shows you the level of your optimizations, making performance tweaks more gratifying.